Smart meter: Description

 The term smart meter often refers to an electricity meter, but it also may mean a device measuring natural gas, water or district heating consumption.
 More generally, a smart meter is an electronic device that records information such as consumption of electric energy, voltage levels, current, and power factor.
 Smart meters communicate the information to the consumer for greater clarity of consumption behavior, and electricity suppliers for system monitoring and customer billing.
 Smart meters typically record energy near real-time, and report regularly, in short intervals throughout the day.
 Smart meters enable two-way communication between the meter and the central system.
 Smart meters may be part of a smart grid, but do not themselves constitute a smart grid.

 Advanced Metering Infrastructure (AMI) differs from Automated Meter Reading (AMR) in that it enables two-way communication between the meter and the supplier.
 Communications from the meter to the network may be wireless, or via fixed wired connections such as power-line communication (PLC).
 Wireless communication options in common use include cellular communications, Wi-Fi (readily available), wireless ad hoc networks over Wi-Fi, wireless mesh networks, low power long-range wireless (LoRa), Wize (high radio penetration rate, open, using the frequency 169 MHz) Zigbee (low power, low data rate wireless), and Wi-SUN (Smart Utility Networks).

 Similar meters, usually referred to as interval or time-of-use meters, have existed for years, but smart meters usually involve real-time or near real-time sensors, power outage notification, and power quality monitoring.
 These additional features are more than simple AMR.
 They are similar in many respects to AMI meters.
 Interval and time-of-use meters historically have been installed to measure commercial and industrial customers, but may not have automatic reading.

-Research by the UK consumer group Which?, showed that as many as one in three confuse smart meters with energy monitors, also known as in-home display monitors.
+Research by the UK consumer group, showed that as many as one in three confuse smart meters with energy monitors, also known as in-home display monitors.